 Giovanni's Room explores the many facets of one identity while also being thoroughly entertaining.
 For a thrilling narrative that incorporates romance, sexuality, and murder, read Giovanni's Room.
 It's a coming-of-age story narrated by David, an American expat living in Paris, as he navigates his new life abroad.
 David's musings on the meaning and value of home are unforgettable.
 And what better backdrop than midcentury Paris?

-If you haven't had the intimate pleasure of leafing through the romantic phrases of Wuthering Heights, then we compel you to read this classic stat.
+If you haven't had the intimate pleasure of leafing through Wuthering Heights, we urge you to read this classic stat.
 After just the first few pages, we guarantee you'll be immersed in this passionate yet tortured story about Catherine Earnshaw and her love-triangle conundrum.
 Not one to marry below her station, she relinquishes her intense love for the gypsy Heathcliff to meet the expectations of her class, choosing the well-bred Edgar Linton instead.
-Wuthering Heights is recognized as one of the greatest novels in English literature for a reason: It's intense, and it isn't very pretty, but you won't be able to put it down.
+Wuthering Heights is recognized as one of the greatest novels in English literature for a reason: It's intense, and it isn't pretty, but you won't be able to put it down.

 John Green said it best when he reviewed this book for The New York Times: "Eleanor & Park reminded me not just what it's like to be young and in love with a girl but also what it's like to be young and in love with a book."
 Get ready to fall in love.

-If you want a book to transport you to another place and time, then this is the story.
+If you want a book to transport you to another place and time, this is the story.
 This clever tale is about a handsome librarian, Henry de Tamble, and his artist wife, Clare Abshire.
 Henry suffers from chrono-displacement disorder, which causes him to bounce back and forth from one moment in time to another.
 Despite the constant back-and-forth throughout time, the couple's passionate love affair remains constant.
 This beautiful yet unconventional story is gripping and powerful; you won't want to put it down.
-So we suggest warning your family and friends before you begin; they might not see you for a few days.

-This New York Times best seller is now a popular TV series thanks to its rich and compelling story.
+This New York Times best seller is now a popular TV series thanks to its rich, compelling story.
 The hearts of millions of readers across the world have been captured by the book and its curious characters, Claire Beauchamp Randall and Jamie Fraser.
 This is the ultimate escape, fusing history, adventure, and romance all in one spectacular tale.
 Are you ready to lose your heart to a book?
-This one's sure to take your breath away and evoke every emotion.
+This one's sure to take your breath away.

 This book really needs no introduction: We bet most of you reading this have already seen the movie, but the novel was a New York Times best seller long before Ryan Gosling and Rachel McAdams made it a household name.
-This beautiful tale is incredibly moving, heartbreaking, and frustrating.
 It will make you laugh and cry a river, but the enduring love story is worth the emotional roller coaster.
 This story proves the power of love can create miracles, and it's gripping all the way through to the very last page.

 This is a modern love story about two people who shouldn't work because they have nothing in common, but yet somehow it's just right.
 If you are looking for a romantic novel that speaks to this generation, Me Before You is our pick.
 This story shows how love can blossom in the most unexpected places, despite hardship and adversity.